csae1152/MyPredictiveFarm/README.md

 Tool suite for the agricultural industry.

-Based on Vert.x platform and Neo4J.
+Based on Vert.x with Java on the Backend and HTML5/jQuery for the frontend.

 Our tool will also include a predective engine and a bidding platform for all kind of devices.